NCEA Compatibility

 Requirements: modifying data stored in collections (e.g. lists, arrays, dictionaries)

-Go to topOn completion of this section you will know the nature of tuples and how to:
+Go to topOn completion of this section you will know the nature of dictionaries and how to use them in a program.

 Dictionaries are based on key-value pairs.
 The key and its value are separated by a colon."Name":"John"